 - measures that reflect the performance of the provider during the Provisional or Performance Window will continue to be produced as before, using only data submitted in the Provisional or Performance window

-Any data submitted post the creation of the Provisional or Performance Reports will not be included in the calculation of measures until the Final Report, see below:
+Any data submitted post the creation of the Provisional or Performance Reports will not be included in the calculation of measures for these reporting months until the Final Report, see below:

 The notes and data quality documentation associated with these publications will include information relating to the MSWM, and the impact it may have had on the publication (at a high level).